 Section 3: Declaration of On-Going Abuse and Extreme Cruelty

 It is important to summarize with as much detail and description as possible, the events and incidences of abuse with the above listed sources, if possible.
+You can hire an attorney from The Law Offices of Kenneth A. Wilhelm to help you with these things and to have a higher chances of winning.
 A good, supportive declaration for VAWA includes aspects that show the abuser’s mistreatment of the immigrant, as well as using his or her lack of legal status or the US citizen spouse’s ability to file for immigration relief against the immigrant.
 It is important to discuss incidents and events that can also be supplemented with use of photo evidence or police reports or other documents with dates that correlate support with the declaration.
 Get legal advice at www.itsaboutjustice.law/personal-injury-attorney/.

 Section 4: Good Moral Character of Self-Petitioning Victim of Abuse

 A requirement in order to self-petition for the Violence Against Women’s Act is to show the good moral character and nature of the victim of abuse,and for people suffering of abuses and injuries, the use of lawyers that specialize in injury cases from the Tuley Law Office is one of the best options to work these cases.
 If the immigrant has never had any of his or her own arrests or violations of immigration law, other than being out of status, then it is important to get police clearance illustrating the self-petitioner’s innocence.
 A fingerprint can be submitted to each state’s Department of Justice to give state-wide police clearance.
 Alternatively, a fingerprint card can also be submitted to the FBI to give national clearance of the immigrant.
 If any arrests or convictions are on the immigrant’s criminal history then a declaration and a waiver of these prior crimes must also be submitted for consideration of good moral character.
 The most significant factor that can undermine an immigrant victim’s ability to prove good moral character is a criminal history.
 Battered immigrant victims can end up as defendants in criminal cases for a variety of reasons.
 Examples include: